sidhigarg24/XpressFleet/README_XpressFleet.md

 ---
 🧭 To ensure smooth testing of the API collection via your browser, kindly install the Postman Agent for Windows if it is not already installed on your system.

+✅ This is just for testing purposes.
+✏️ Modify the **JSON body** in the requests as needed, based on the code or specific requirements.
+🛡️ While signing up, make sure to include `"role": "admin"` in the request body.
+📧 For **reset password**, a mail will be sent to the email that **you provide in the environment variables of the code**.